Chinese Culture — Brief Introduction and Special Characters

 The earliest excavated Chinese Characters are Inscriptions on Bones or Tortoise Shells of the Shang Dynasty (about 1600 BC — 1046 BC).

-Afterwards, as one of the most original, ancient, consistent pictographs, Chinese Characters went through several evolutions.
+Afterward, as one of the most original, ancient, consistent pictographs, Chinese Characters went through several evolutions.

 Different Stages of Chinese Characters